 These traboules are among the most popular Lyon attractions:

 The Lyonnais themselves use these all the time to get from one street to another.
 Most are surrounded by dwellings, so avoid making noise.
-This way, inhabitants won't complain and the traboules will stay open!
+This way, residents won't complain and the traboules will stay open!

-One of the best places to visit in Lyon sits above the city, like a crown jewel atop Fourvière Hill: it is the Basilique Notre-Dame de Fourvière, a spectacular structure, both inside and out.
+One of the best places to visit in Lyon sits above the city, like a crown jewel atop Fourvière Hill: it is the Basilique Notre Dame de Fourvière, a spectacular structure, both inside and out.

 As you walk off the funicular and look up, its blinding white façade a relatively new addition (1872) to the Lyon skyline.
 Its four towers stand for the cardinal virtues of Justice, Temperance, Fortitude and Prudence.

 The building is an architectural oddity, as though its designer couldn't decide among Byzantine, Gothic and Romanesque.
 The result is eclectic but charming, with plenty to look at.
 Perhaps charming isn't the right word, but neither is serene.
 Go see it: it just works!

 There are two superimposed churches.
 The first, or Upper Church, is spacious and intensively decorated, with plenty of mosaics, columns, stained glass windows and marble, a true feast for the eyes.

 A monumental staircase leads below to the lower church, erroneously referred to as the crypt (it has windows, it isn't a crypt).
 It is different from the upper church, a bit cozier, but with stunning mosaics.

 For an unbeatable view, take the Basilica's Rooftop Tour but beware of the 300+ steps you'll have to climb to get there.
 But if you're up to it, it's worth it.
 The tour is in French, but the view is universal.